Recently, I was asked by a potential customer one of the “worst” question she could ask:

 I’m a natural light specialist!

 - Light is light, whether it comes from the sun, from the clouds, from the environment or from a flash.
-It’s photons.
+All light is made of photons.

 - Natural light specialists are afraid of flash because they do not understand how the flash works.

-- Flash can be made more natural than natural light.
+- Light from flash can be made more natural than natural light.
 Photography is very different from normal eyesight.

-- Flash can help reduce the contrast and show the person against a bright background.
+- Light from flash can help reduce the contrast and show the person against a bright background.

-- Flash can open the shadows and remove the “raccoon eyes” which we do not see with own own eyes.
+- Light from flash can open the shadows and remove the “raccoon eyes”.
+That’s when we do not see the eyes, there’s too dark of shadow.

 - Sometimes a reflector is all that is needed to redirect the light and open the shadows.